ntop/ntopng/doc/nedge/src/users.rst

 - :code:`password:`: The password the user will have to submit to the captive portal in order to access the Internet.
 This field is not used when the captive portal is off.
+- :code:`routing_policy`: In case of multi-path routing configuration, with multiple WAN interfaces, this represents the name of the Routing Policy to be applied to the user.
 - :code:`default_policy`: A policy to be used as last resort, that is, when no other policy in :code:`policies` matches.
 - :code:`policies`: A JSON object containing zero or more key-value